Welcome to the Tampa Alcohol Coalition

 Florida Traffic Crash Facts 2019 Hillsborough County is #1 in DUI arrests, alcohol related crashes, injuries and fatalities.
 What can be done to bring these numbers down?
 Join Tampa Alcohol Coalition and help us fight underage drinking and impaired driving!

 Hillsborough County Sheriff's Office annual SAVE responsible vendor recognition was awarded in July 2016 to the Seminole Hard Rock Hotel & Casino Tampa (media release) for their responsible vendor practices and work to reduce DUI and underage drinking in 2015.
 For the second time in five years, Seminole Hard Rock Hotel & Casino Tampa has received the prestigious S.A.V.E.
 Award (Sheriff’s Alcohol Vendor Enforcement) from the Hillsborough County Sheriff’s Office.The award was presented to the property for their continued efforts in being a responsible vendor on the consumption of alcohol.
 The Sheriff’s Office singled out the property’s effort to train more than 455 of its staff and personnel about the dangers of over serving patrons.

-Did you know that 14 people die in Florida every day from an opioid drug overdose?
+Did you know that nearly 21 people die in Florida every day from a drug overdose?

 Open House Party Law

 Click here for more information about Florida's open house party law.
 Parents and other adults need to be aware that it is against the law to allow underage drinking parties in Florida!